All About Growing Capsicum From Seeds

 These plants are self-fertile and hence you need not worry about pollination.
-However, if you wish to get a bountiful harvest then just shake the plant when it is in flowering stage.
+However, if you wish to get a bountiful harvest then just shake the plant when it is in the flowering stage.
 Also, it is good to deadhead the flowers from the plant if it is flowering early.
-Also, if you want the already set fruits to be bigger and better, you can stop the fruit formation by pinching of the flowers at an early stage.
+Also, if you want the already set fruits to be bigger and better, you can stop the fruit formation by pinching off the flowers at an early stage.

 Once the fruits set in the plant, it is always good to give enough support to the plant.
 I used a bamboo stick for this purpose.

 Just poke the stick near to the plant and tie it to the stick.
 This will be a good support to the plant.

 There are two main troublesome critters that you should take care of while growing capsicums in pots.
 Aphids will start attacking once the plant starts growing.
 They are considered as the number one villain for capsicum plants.